 Along the campaign trail Jokowi showed remarkable optimism in his economic projections, promising voters that he can deliver 7% growth within a single, five-year term in office.
 Speaking at a televised presidential debate earlier this June, Jokowi said that “a [growth] target of seven percent is not difficult [to achieve],” but shortcomings in infrastructure, manufacturing and “strong human capital” must first be addressed if Indonesia is to realise its full economic potential.
-Jokowi wants high levels of investment and sustainable, export-driven policies to be the mainstay of his economic agenda, but he will have to focus on reducing SBY’s fiscal deficit before any such spending spree will be allowed to take place.
+Jokowi wants high levels of investment and sustainable, export-driven policies to be the mainstay of his economic agenda, but he will have to focus on reducing SBY’s fiscal deficit before any such spending spree can take place.

 Key to this will be a cutback in Indonesia’s astronomical fuel subsidies bill, which currently eats up around 20% of the national budget.
-By the end of 2014 the bill is expected to hit $30bn, having risen from $25bn in 2013 and $18bn in 2012.
-This money could be better spent on desperately needed infrastructure projects or investments in health and education, which would in turn stimulate the wider economy and improve the lot of Indonesia’s poor.
+By the end of 2014 the bill is expected to hit $21bn, having fluctuated from $25bn in 2013 and $18bn in 2012.
+This money could be better spent on desperately needed infrastructure projects or investments in healthcare and education, which would in turn stimulate the wider economy and improve the lot of Indonesia’s poor.
 The long-term benefits of a reduced subsidies burden are patently obvious to most economists, but a lack of courage among Indonesia’s political leaders has resulted in only temporary, face-saving solutions, which fail to address the root cause of the problem.
-Fear of a popular backlash among enraged middle-class drivers – who are increasingly the primary beneficiaries of cheap gasoline – has allowed the huge subsidy bill to become a staple feature of national policy, albeit at an immeasurable cost to Indonesia’s economy.
+Fears of a popular backlash among enraged middle-class drivers – who are increasingly the primary beneficiaries of cheap gasoline – has allowed the huge subsidy bill to become a staple feature of national policy, albeit at an immeasurable cost to Indonesia’s economy.

 Previous attempts to raise fuel prices have been met by ad hoc mobilisations of infuriated motorists, provoking street battles between police and protestors, and in some cases even rioting.
 In May 1998, for example, amid the chaos of the Asian Financial Crisis, President Suharto agreed to enforce a 70% hike in fuel prices in return for an IMF bailout package.
 This decision precipitated the notorious riots of Black May in Jakarta, which ultimately led to Suharto’s ousting as well as widespread looting, ethnic violence and extrajudicial killings.